life jackets water sports

 DIN EN ISO 12402-3:

-The standard specifies the safety requirements for lifejackets with a buoyancy of 150N, used by adults of average size and weight for general use.
-A lifejacket of this level turns an unconscious person into a safe floating position and no further action is required from the user to maintain this floating position.
+The standard specifies the safety requirements for lifejackets with a buoyancy of 150 N, used by adults of average height and weight for general use.
+A lifejacket of this level rotates an unconscious person into a safe floating position, and no further action is required by the user to maintain this floating position.

 -